amugoodbad229/amugoodbad229/README.md

 ## I am a no BS guy

-### Mechanical Engineer with a passion for robotics, aerodynamics, BTMS, renewable energy, and applying technology to solve real-world problems
+### Mechanical Engineer with a passion for robotics, aerodynamics, renewable energy, and applying technology to solve real-world problems

 ![](https://komarev.com/ghpvc/?username=amugoodbad229&color=red)